 As many as 46% of foster teens do not have a high school diploma and close to 50% will experience homelessness after their 18th birthdays.
 Some foster children have lived in 10 or more homes and attended as many as 15 different schools.
 Each school change creates another setback for a child who is rarely equipped to do work at their grade level.
 The lack of stability and consistency has a negative impact for years to come.

-The anticipated outcomes will be significant, achieving The Academy’s mission to provide a transformational learning environment to foster, underserved and community teens, offering consistency, stability, support, and a community in which to belong, thrive, and grow into responsible, independent adults.
+The Academy’s mission is to provide a transformational learning environment to foster, underserved and community teens, offering consistency, stability, support, and a community in which to belong, thrive, and grow into responsible, independent adults.
+The outcomes from the first year of operation show The Academy is well on its way to achieving this mission.
+The attendance rate in the first year was 97% – one of the highest rates of any school in Orange County.
+Additionally, 50% of students finished the first year with a GPA of 3.0 or higher.

 » Click here to visit the school’s website.